-7. Industrial Process and Fuel-Burning Equipment Particulate Matter.
-The Permittee shall not cause or allow particulate matter emitted from EU ID(s) < insert EU ID numbers> listed in Table <insert reference to Table of Emission Units> to exceed 0.05 grains per cubic foot of exhaust gas corrected to standard conditions and averaged over three hours.
+- 7. Industrial Process and Fuel-Burning Equipment Particulate Matter.
+The Permittee shall not cause or allow particulate matter emitted from EU ID(s) < insert EU ID numbers> listed in Table < insert reference to Table of Emission Units> to exceed 0.05 grains per cubic foot of exhaust gas corrected to standard conditions and averaged over three hours.

 [18 AAC 50.040(j); 50.326(j); and 50.055(b)(1)]

 [40 C.F.R.
-71.6(a)(1)]

-- 7.1 For EU ID(s) < insert EU ID numbers >, monitor, record and report in accordance with Conditions 9 - 11. - For EU ID(s) < insert EU ID numbers>, burn only gas as fuel.
-Monitoring for these emission unit(s) shall consist of a certification in each operating report under Condition <insert Operating Reports condition number> that each of these emission unit(s) fired only gas.
-Report under Condition <insert Excess Emissions and Permit Deviations Reports condition number> if any fuel other than gas is burned.
+71.6(a)(1)] - 7.1 For EU ID(s) <insert EU ID numbers>, monitor, record and report in accordance with Conditions 9 11. - 7.2 For EU ID(s) <insert EU ID numbers>, burn only gas as fuel.
+Monitoring for these emission unit(s) shall consist of a statement in each operating report under Condition <insert Operating Reports condition number> whether each of these emission unit(s) fired only gas during the period covered by the report.
+Report under Condition <insert Excess Emissions and Permit Deviations Reports condition number> if any fuel other than gas is burned. - 7.3 For each of EU ID(s) < insert EU ID numbers>, as long as each emission unit does not exceed the limits in Condition < insert number of condition that states emission unit(s) operating limits>, monitoring shall consist of an annual compliance

-- For EU ID(s) < insert EU ID numbers>, as long as they do not exceed the limits in Condition <insert number of condition that states emission unit(s) operating limits>, monitoring shall consist of an annual compliance certification under Condition <insert Annual Compliance Certification condition number> with the particulate matter standard. - 7.4 For EU ID(s) <insert EU ID numbers>, the Permittee must annually certify compliance under Condition <insert Annual Compliance Certification condition number> with the particulate matter standard. - For EU ID(s) sinsert EU ID numbers, use only gas as primary fuel.
-Monitoring for these emission unit(s) shall consist of a certification in each operating report required in Condition <insert Operating Reports condition number> that each of these emission unit(s) fired only gas.
-If operating on a back-up liquid fuel, the Permittee shall monitor, record and report according to Condition <insert VE & PM MR&R for Dual Fuel-Fired Sources condition number>.
+- certification under Condition <insert Annual Compliance Certification condition number> with the particulate matter standard. - 7.4 For EU ID(s) <insert EU ID numbers>, the Permittee must annually certify compliance under Condition <insert Annual Compliance Certification condition number> with the particulate matter standard. - For EU ID(s) < insert EU ID numbers>, use gas as primary fuel.
+Monitoring for these emission unit(s) shall consist of a statement in each operating report required in Condition <insert Operating Reports condition number> whether each of these emission unit(s) fired gas as the primary fuel during the period covered by the report.
+If operation on a back-up liquid fuel occurred during the period covered by the report, the Permittee shall monitor, record and report according to Condition <insert VE & PM MR&R for Dual Fuel-Fired Sources condition number>.